May 22, 2024

 • Hacking.
 Criminals break into computer systems to steal identity and credit card details, banking data, etc.

 • Inside jobs.
-Sometimes people can abuse their positions at banks or other institutions to sell customer data on the dark web.
+Employees can abuse their positions at banks or other institutions to sell customer data on the dark web.

 7 common targets of identity theft